 The Texas oyster industry has been struggling and is desperate for change.
 Overfishing coupled with natural and man-made disasters have significantly impacted oyster supplies in Texas waters.
 Oyster aquaculture has the potential to satisfy oyster demand in the state and offer new economic opportunities to once thriving coastal communities.

 What is Oyster Aquaculture?

 Oyster aquaculture involves obtaining a small number of adult oysters from natural waters, spawning the oysters in land-based hatchery, and growing them to market size in cages or bags in the natural waters.
 Oysters can be grown in cages sitting just off the bottom, suspended in cages in the water column, or in floating cages.
-With the passing of HB1300 and SB682, the Texas Parks and Wildlife Department Commission now has the authority to establish rules and regulations to guide development of this industry.
+With the passing of House Bill 1300 and Senate Bill 682, the Texas Parks and Wildlife Department Commission now has the authority to establish rules and regulations to guide development of this industry.
 Of huge interest to farmers is the rapid growth rate anticipated for oysters planted in Texas waters — up to twice as fast as those in northern states due to warmer conditions in the Gulf of Mexico.
 Prospective farmers must carefully evaluate oyster aquaculture sites to ensure provision of all inputs needed for good growth and survival.
 Factors such as salinity, availability of phytoplankton, and presence of disease can make a big difference in growth and survival and the overall success of the operation.